The Very Best Things To Do In Playa del Carmen

 Here are a few of the highlights:

-- Tulum Ruins – You’ll likely recognize this small, beachside archaeological site as the subject of many of the photos from this region.
+- Tulum Ruins—You’ll likely recognize this small, beachside archaeological site as the subject of many of the photos from this region.
 It’s located about 1 hour from Playa del Carmen, outside the city of Tulum.
-Spend the morning at the ruins and the afternoon on the beaches of Tulum!

-- Chichén Itzá – One of the New 7 Wonders of the World, Chichén Itzá is one of the most visited archaeological sites in Mexico.
+- Chichén Itzá, recognized as one of the New 7 Wonders of the World, is among the most visited archaeological sites in Mexico.
 It is located about 2.5 hours from Playa and was the former center of the Maya civilization.
-If you’re interested in archaeology and/or Mesoamerican history, it is DEFINITELY worth the trek.
-For more details on Chichén Itzá, click here!

-- Akumal – Just 30 minutes south of Playa del Carmen lies the dreamiest beach in all of the Riviera Maya (at least in my opinion).
+- Akumal—Just 30 minutes south of Playa del Carmen.
+It’s the dreamiest beach in all of the Riviera Maya, at least in my opinion.
 If you’re interested in snorkeling with turtles, this is the place to do it.
-Check out my detailed guide on how to make it happen!

-- Puerto Morelos – This small, seaside village is just 30 minutes north of Playa del Carmen and the epitome of a sleepy beach town.
+- Puerto Morelos—This small seaside village is just 30 minutes north of Playa del Carmen and the epitome of a sleepy beach town.
 It’s the perfect place for a relaxing beach day, a snorkel tour, or just a change of scenery!
-For more on what to do in Puerto Morelos, click here.

-- Adventure Parks – There are numerous adventure parks in the area, including Xcaret, Xenses, and Xplor.
+- Adventure Parks—There are numerous adventure parks in the area, including Xcaret, Xenses, and Xplor.
 They offer everything from cenote swimming to zip-lining to theatrical performances highlighting Mexico’s history.
-If you’re looking for an action-packed experience infused with Mexican culture, you should definitely check out one of these parks!

 Where to Eat In Playa del Carmen

 Due to the area’s touristic nature, there is a wide range of different culinary styles to choose from.
-You will find everything from sushi, to Brazilian barbecue, to Italian, and everything in between.
+You will find everything from sushi to Brazilian barbecue to Italian and everything in between.
 You definitely can’t miss stopping at one of the hundreds of pizza stands, either!

 Here are a few of my favorite spots…